 - Introduce seniors to social programs such as Facebook and Skype to allow them to connect with family and friends, even if they are unable to leave the home.

 The Social Activity and Wellbeing of Older Australians Study tested over 6,000 older adults over a period of about 5 ½ years.
-Results showed that older adults who have ongoing, regular social activity experienced a slower decline in intellectual and memory abilities, with the highest level of mental capacity in those who were the most socially active.
+Results showed that older adults who have ongoing, regular social activity experienced a slower decline in intellectual and memory abilities.
+The higher the level of social activity the senior engaged in the higher the level of mental capacity they retained.

 If you have a loved one who could benefit from enhanced senior socialization, call on the Nashville home care professionals at Caregivers by WholeCare.
 Our friendly, experienced, and fully trained caregivers are on hand to help stave off the isolation and loneliness that can lead to depression and other serious health risks, and improve overall quality of life.
 Call us at (615) 997-1288 to learn more!